 Meet Calla Gold!

-What inspired you to launch your web-based business?
+What inspired you to launch your business?
 My first desire to own my own business came from wanting to have the freedom to find my ideal clients, wanting the freedom to travel and wanting a lifestyle of family flexibility.
 A less pleasant reason was sexual harassment in the workplace.
 In my own business, I get the respect, and the boundaries and the joy in being productive that I dreamed of.

 How has your previous employment experience aided you professionally?
 My previous employment included horse exercising and training when thirteen to help me afford my own horse.
 In addition to those activities, I sold flowers on street corners and sold my body to science in experiments that let me know that living in a jungle like humid place or a super cold place were not places I wanted to live in.